 Prepare the Day Before

-It feels so good to wake up knowing everything is ready and waiting to be used to make beer, all I’ve to do istips_prep_gear throw on some old clothes (optional), walk to the garage, and get the fire going under my kettle.
+It feels so good to wake up knowing everything is ready and waiting to be used to make beer, all I’ve to do is throw on some old clothes (optional), walk to the garage, and get the fire going under my kettle.
 The evening prior to every brew day, I gather all of my water, mill grains, pull out my brew day tchotchkes (whisk, refractometer, spoon, hop scale, etc.), and set up my mash tuns.
-The next morning, I’m usually tips_prep_millmashing in within 20 minutes, cup of coffee in hand.
+The next morning, I’m usually mashing in within 20 minutes, cup of coffee in hand.
 Even for those who brew later in the day, your milled grains won’t stale in 24 hours, especially if you keep them in a fairly airtight container (I use buckets with gamma lids).
 This simple change in my process has contributed greatly to making brewing a more relaxing and enjoyable activity.

 No-Sparge